 St. Patrick's Day is upon us, which means people all around the world will be indulging in a celebratory pint of plain!

-When you walk into a bar in Ireland you could shout across at the barman and ask for a pint of plain, the good stuff, or your best.
+When you walk into a bar in Ireland, you could shout across at the barman and ask for a pint of plain, the good stuff, or your best and they'll know to start pulling a pint of Guinness.

 You could even just walk up to the bar and hold your forefinger in the air, any barman worth his salt would know that you were asking for a pint of Guinness.